cloudnativelabs/kube-router/docs/user-guide.md

 ## running as daemonset

-This is quickest way to deploy kube-router in Kubernetes (**dont forget to ensure the requirements above**).
+This is quickest way to deploy kube-router in Kubernetes (**don't forget to ensure the requirements above**).
 Just run:

 ```sh